 Percentage of the total potential market that is currently accessible.
-For example, in 2016, North America had a penetration rate for cruise of 2.3 percent (13.34 million cruisers/579 million total population).
+For example, in 2016, North America (including Canada, the United States, Mexico, the Caribbean and Central America) had a penetration rate for cruise of 2.3 percent (13.34 million cruisers/579 million total population).